[Interview] 2017: 'We're lucky Trump didn't know what he was doing'

 For their part, EU leaders began to stop meeting Trump, as time went by.

-When he invited Merkel to a summit in the US in May as an election campaign stunt, for instance, "she [Merkel] didn't want to get involved and just said: 'No'," Applebaum noted.
+When he invited Merkel to a summit in the US in May as a pre-election campaign stunt, for instance, "she [Merkel] didn't want to get involved and just said: 'No'," Applebaum noted.

 "People came to understand that ... if you went to seem him [Trump], you'd just be humiliated.
 He'd say something stupid in a press conference and you'd be embarrassed," Applebaum said.